cathy7459/EarlyAD-biomarker-frontal/README.md

 This step identifies **co-expression modules associated with disease progression** and removes noise genes.

-The resulting set is referred to as the: Preclinical Core Gene Network
+The resulting set is referred to as the Core Gene Network

 ---